 Oh, my poor piano teacher.

 But I did not want to take piano lessons.
-Or maybe I did in the beginning, but that changed soon after starting.
+Or maybe I did in the beginning, but that changed soon thereafter.

 Growing up, my mom worked full-time, and my dad traveled for work for extended periods of time, including over the summer.
 So my mom needed to find things to keep me occupied after I became old enough not to require a babysitter anymore.
 What better thing to schedule than piano lessons?
 There are so many good things about piano lessons — music appreciation, ability to read musical notes, musical interpretations, music history, hand-eye coordination, and motivation to improve on a skill.